acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w4/H2 - Data analyst.md

 ```
 <img width="462" height="397" alt="image" src="https://github.com/user-attachments/assets/5f4097ed-fc0f-41d4-a1c7-ea37c8e17b26" />

+Now we have QUALITY output!
+Our algorithim has a real soft spot for the maximum now, kicking out anything that doesn't get close to that.
+This is probably ideal.
+If you

 ## a. part 2. "how you’ll handle ties, all-negative values, or multiple peak segments."